 - Temper radicchio’s bitter flavor by mixing it with other salad greens.
 Dress radicchio with vinaigrette.

 - Use radicchio as a shell to hold chicken, tuna, or seafood salad.
 You can also use radicchio “cups” to contain crudités, olives, cheese, potato salad, rice salad, and fruit salad.

-- Cut radicchio into wedges and toss with olive oil, top with cheese, and broil until the red leaves turn reddish brown.
+- Cut the radicchio into wedges and toss with olive oil, top with cheese, and broil until the red leaves turn reddish-brown.

 - Add radicchio to cooked soups, rice, legumes, pasta, omelets, and tofu.

 - Grill radicchio leaves or grill a whole head on a spit.

 - Cooked radicchio will add color and its distinctive flavor to soups, rice, legumes, pasta, omelets, and tofu.